 The U.S. Soccer Problem

 As the popularity of soccer continues to grow in the U.S., the cost of enrolling your child in a soccer camp rises as well.
-Enrolling a child in a soccer program may cost anywhere from eight hundred to fifteen hundred dollars per week.
+Enrolling a child in a soccer program may cost anywhere from $800 to $1500 per week.
 Equipment isn’t cheap either.
 This exposes the U.S. soccer problem.
-Possibly, some of the most passionate kids don’t receive a fair shot to make it to the professional level based on their economic class.
+Some of the most passionate kids may not receive a fair shot to make it to the professional level based on their economic class.

-If the U.S. want to make an impact on the international soccer community, it can be done by giving all 70 million children equal opportunities that don’t depend on their parent’s economic status.
+If the U.S. wants to make an impact on the international soccer community, it can be done by giving all 70 million children equal opportunities that don’t depend on their parent’s economic status.

 © 2018 Cody Piunno